 Do you currently work for Southern DHB?
 If so, please apply for this role via the internal careers site.

-For further information please contact Caroline, Recruitment Advisor - Mental Health, on phone: (03) 214 5769 or email: email@example.com
+For further information please contact Caroline, Recruitment Advisor - Mental Health, Phone (03) 214 5769 or email email@example.com

 In the interests of protecting our people and our patients, all appointments will be subject to the following: